open-contracting/kingfisher-process/docs/cli/new-transform-compile-releases.rst

 The compile releases transform can only work when it has all the data!
 You can create the transform at any time, but the source collection must be completely stored before any work will be done on the transform.

 Pass the ID of the source collection.
-Use :doc:`cli/list-collections` to look up the ID you want.
+Use :doc:`list-collections` to look up the ID you want.

 It will create a new destination collection to hold the compiled releases and return the ID of this to you.